-The davit that comes with this particular electric boat anchor winch are also designed to drop anchor horizontally to eliminate anchor swing, and comes complete with an anchor shackle for quick changes between anchors.
+The davit that comes with this particular electric boat anchor winch is also designed to drop anchor horizontally to eliminate anchor swing, and comes complete with an anchor shackle for quick changes between anchors.

 MinnKota's special anti-drag system also helps the anchor sense the bottom to eliminate drift.

-An accessory remote is available.This electric boat anchor winch is powered by a 12 volt battery.
+An accessory remote is available.This electric boat anchor winch is powered by a 12-volt battery.